 Type of Coin to Use as a Guitar Pick

-If you are looking for a specific sound, experiment with different coins to see which one gives you the tone you are looking for.
+Looking for a specific sound?
+Experiment with different coins to see which one gives you the tone you are looking for.
 And if you are wanting a more aggressive attack, try finding a coin that has some sharper edges.

-Just be aware of the potential damage that can happen when using a coin as a pick, and take precautions when playing.
-And if you just can’t quite use a coin but like the sound of a rigid object in which to strike the strings, try a metal pick made for the task!
+Just be aware of the potential damage that can happen when using a coin as a pick.
+Take precautions when playing.
+And if you can’t use a coin but like the sound of a rigid object in which to strike the strings, try a metal pick made for the task!